silfverorg/duns.js/README.md

 ### Duns.object
 Must be object.
 Extends Duns.any.
 * keys() - creates a nested schema, where each key must be a schema.
+* allowAllKeys() - Allows none defined keys to exist in object.
 * returns(callback) - Defines a callback to be executed on 'format()'.
 Values will be set to what callback returns.
     - 'callback' is executed with (val, siblings), where 'siblings' is an object with all siblings.